 What is Google Discover and How It Affects Your SEO

-You may have heard some buzz about Google’s new feature, Discover.
+You may have heard some buzz about Google Discover.
 Or maybe you noticed the once barren Google homepage now has much more to look at when viewed on your mobile device.